 The mysterious deep blue sapphire has been fascinating and inspiring humanity for as long as there are records of its existence.
 Infused with the power of integrity, strength, and wisdom, the sapphire has been used by people in power since ancient times.

-Is there something special to the meaning of sapphire?
+Is there something special about the meaning of sapphire?
 A meaning that sets it apart from all other blue color stones?
 The meaning of sapphire is in its energy and healing properties, so let's explore the energy of this beautiful gemstone.

 In its healing uses, sapphire is sometimes compared to lapis lazuli, as both stones evoke the power of the deeply mysterious blue colour.
 Unlike lapis lazuli, though, the sapphire has the brilliance to illuminate one with its clarity of depth and brightness of presence.

-WHAT IS SO SPECIAL ABOUT SAPPHIRE?
 Sapphire is one of the four precious gemstones, the other three being the diamond, the ruby and the emerald.
 Sapphire is second only to the diamond in its strength (it rates 9 on the Mohs scale of hardness).

 The ruby and the sapphire are actually of the same family and are often found together (both sapphire and ruby are a variety of corundum).

-WHAT IS THE SPECIFIC MEANING OF SAPPHIRE?
 Associated with deep spirituality and devotion, sapphire is considered to bring peace and contentment to one's soul, as well as trust in the fulfillment of his or her destiny.

 Because it evokes the energy of loyalty, honesty, and devotion, the sapphire is often used in the design of engagement rings.
 Some of the most famous sapphire engagement rings belonged to the late Princess Diana, the actress Penelope Cruz and the supermodel Elizabeth Hurley.